Obtain a copy of your health insurance policy from your employer or insurance website.

-This content has been updated from previous article
+This content has been updated from previous article on February 10, 2022.

-Before you get started, it’s important to know that whatever treatment or therapy you are seeking is covered.
 Below we will review a simple check to help you make sure you can get the insurance coverage you need.
 By following these helpful steps listed below, you can get the most out of your insurance policy and get coverage for the mental health coverage you are looking for.

 Under the Mental Health Parity and Addiction Equity Act and the Affordable Care Act, most insurance policies are required to cover mental health services with the same copays as physical health services.